hugoLarrousse/dataGenerator/README.md

 # DataGenerator
 The idea is to provide Data exactly how the user want it.

-ex : "I want 100 user with a name and a surname"
+ex : "I want 100 users with a name and a surname"
 ## TO DO

 ### First Step